reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 ## Where to Go From Here?

-You can do many things with Java.
-This robot arena is just the beginning.
 If this article made you want to learn more about Java, [head over to codegym](https://codegym.cc/).
 They provide a very entertaining and motivating learning experience for Java.
-Exercises are embedded in a sci-fi story about robots and humans landing on a foreign planet and you can create and run code right in the browser.
+Exercises are embedded in stories and you can create and run code right in the browser!

-Other than that, you can look up all classes available in Java in the official Javadocs.
-And, of course, you can play around with the code examples from this article [on GitHub](https://thombergs.github.com/robot-arena/).
+And, of course, you can play around with the code examples from this article [on GitHub](https://github.com/thombergs/robot-arena).